Andrew Carnegie Foundation: Founding and early years

 Grants for public libraries and church organs continued until 1917, and also went to other Carnegie organizations, and universities, colleges, schools, and educational agencies.
 Carnegie's letter of gift to the original trustees making the endowment said that the trustees would "best conform to my wishes by using their own judgement."
-Elihu Root served as president from 1919–1920, James R. Angell from 1920-1921, and Henry S. Pritchett from 1921-1923.
+Elihu Root served as president from 1919 to 1920, James R. Angell from 1920 to 1921, and Henry S. Pritchett from 1921 to 1923.

 Corporation strategies changed over the years but remained focused on education, although the trust did also increasingly fund scientific research, convinced that the nation needed more scientific expertise and "scientific management".
 It also worked to build research facilities for the natural and social sciences.
 The corporation made large grants to the National Academy of Sciences/National Research Council, the Carnegie Institution of Washington, the National Bureau of Economic Research, Stanford University's now-defunct Food Research Institute and the Brookings Institution, then became interested in adult education and lifelong learning, an obvious follow-on to Carnegie's vision for libraries as "the university of the people".
 In 1919 it initiated the Americanization Study to explore educational opportunities for adults, primarily for new immigrants.
 After Carnegie died in 1919, the trustees elected a full-time salaried president as the trust's chief executive officer and ex officio trustee.
 For a time the corporation's gifts followed the patterns Carnegie had already established.